 I’ve marked the beginning of the trailhead on Google Maps which can be found here.

-CLICK HERE TO BOOK A GUIDED HIKE OF LE POUCE
+CHECK PRICE FOR A GUIDED HIKE OF LE POUCE MOUNTAIN

 How to get to Le Pouce Mountain?

 If you’re coming from the village of Saint Pierre, you’ll find a little side road on your right towards the end of Bois Cheri Road (B47).
-The road is very narrow and if you’re hiking on a weekend you might need to park your car at the beginning of the road due to lack of space.
+The road is very narrow and at the end, you’ll find a free parking lot which can accommodate about 50 cars.

 Don’t feel comfortable hiking on your own?
 Click here to hire a local guide!